ekpangmichael/mobimeo-challenge/README.md

 Select `Time field: as 'startTime'`

-The application is also configured to work with APM, click on the apm link to view the metrics
+The application is also configured to work with APM, click on the apm link  on the kibana dashboard to view the APM metrics

 To delete all the charts run